beoptimal369/poppins/README.md

 ### What is an output?
-- A vector that is provided by a layer after aligning inputs w/ ternary weights (not raw weights)
+- An output is a vector that is provided by a layer after aligning inputs w/ ternary weights
 - The output size is equal to the number of neurons in a layer
 - During attention & ffn compress the output size is equal to the embedding dimension
 - During ffn expand the output size is equal to the embedding dimension * 4